Skip to content

 Cost vs Flexibility

 Digital Audio has been part of our lives since the ’80s when CDs came out but has really taken off in it’s latest iteration for PA systems with Dante Digital Audio.
-Digital systems bring incredible flexibility and control and are now becoming essential for large buildings.
+Digital systems bring incredible flexibility and control and are now essential for large buildings.

 Let’s discuss the pros and cons of each system.